 If you’ve ever struggled with ants in the home, you know how frustrating they can be to get rid of.
 Unfortunately, home is not the only place that these unwelcome guests can set up shop.
 Vehicles are another place that can host ants for a long time.

-Ants are clever little creatures, and quite tough for their size.
+Whether red, brown, or black ants, they are clever little creatures, and quite tough for their size.
 Some species can carry 50 times their weight in food, and the queen ants of some species can live for 15 to 30 years.
 Queen ants spend their time in the colony underground or in foliage like trees.

 The worker ants are the ones who forage for food and leave signals known as pheromones behind if they find food so the other worker ants can help bring it back to the colony.
 Ants are omnivorous, so they are pretty indiscriminate with what they like to eat.
 Sugary drink remnants and the smallest crumb can be a marvelous feast.